 Here at the clinic, Lydeah finds that her one of her favorite parts of the job is learning new things in the ever-changing field of veterinary medicine.
 She also loves to pass along that knowledge to pet owners.
 Above all, Lydeah enjoys seeing the looks on pet owners’ faces when they’re reunited with their healthy, happy pets!

-Lydeah’s interests away from the office include horseback riding, boating, and spending quality time with her fiancé, family, and pets.
+Lydeah’s interests away from the office include horseback riding, boating, and spending quality time with her family, and pets.
 She’s been riding horses since she was only six years old, and currently owns two horses named Chachi and Pheonah.
-Lydeah also shares her life with two dogs—a rescue named Theo and a cuddle-loving Pit Bull named Lylah—and a pair of frisky cats who go by Gary and Lenny.
+Lydeah also shares her life with two dogs—a rescue named Theo and a cuddle-loving Pit Bull named Lylah—and a pair of frisky cats who go by Gary and super senior Appa.

 Cheyenne always suspected that a career in veterinary care would suit her well.
 It wasn’t until she shadowed at a local vet’s office during her high school years, though, that her mind was made up.
 Cheyenne observed various departments at her local animal hospital—oncology, neurology, anesthesiology, and more—and it didn’t take her long to realize that she’d found her true calling.
 She hasn’t looked back since!

 Cheyenne grew up in West Chester but moved to Thorndale with her family many years ago.
 She secured her first job in the world of animal care at a local pet store, where she worked for a year, before deciding to take the next step.
 Cheyenne came across an opening here at Critter Care Veterinary Hospital and jumped at the chance to apply—the rest is history.
 Now, she’s a Kennel Attendant and hopes to move into a Veterinary Assistant role very soon!